Legally Blonde (franchise): Novels series

+The franchise was based on Amanda Brown's 2001 novel of the same title.

+A young adult novels series titled Elle Woods and featuring a teenage Elle Woods during her high school years was written by Natalie Standiford.
+All published by Little, Brown and Company, the four novels were released in 2006.

-Stage
+Stage adaptation

-A Legally Blonde musical debuted in 2007, with music and lyrics by Laurence O'Keefe and Nell Benjamin and book by Heather Hach.
+A musical debuted in 2007, with music and lyrics by Laurence O'Keefe and Nell Benjamin and book by Heather Hach.
 It premiered in pre-Broadway tryouts in San Francisco, California.
 In April 2007 the show moved to Broadway, opening to mixed reviews.
 Jerry Mitchell directed and choreographed.
 The original cast starred Laura Bell Bundy as Elle, Christian Borle as Emmett and Richard H. Blake as Warner.
 It received seven Tony nominations and ten Drama Desk nominations but did not win any.

-Novels

-Following the release of the feature film, a series of teenage novels based jointly on the original book and the film series followed.
-Written by Natalie Standiford, the book series follows the continued adventures of Elle Woods.